-138. Are there any laws, regulations or policies that provide for the operation of community-led organizations in your country (please select all that apply)?
+139. Are there any laws, regulations or policies that provide for the registration of community-led organizations in your country (select all that apply)?

-Community-led organisations are organisations where the majority of governance, leadership, staff, spokespeople, membership and volunteers, reflect and represent the experiences, perspectives, and voices of their constituencies.
-Laws and regulations can influence whether or not different groups can form legal associations and the ease with which these associations can operate, provide health-services, meet reporting requirements and so forth.
-The response options in question 161 relate to laws and policies that determine what types of entities can register an association, whether they can provide services such as testing, harm reduction or peer counselling, and whether the laws allow for simplified or easier reporting for community-led organisations or civil society organisations generally.
-The laws and regulations may not specifically mention community-led organisations, but may, by interpretation, include them, for example under not-for-profit laws.
+Community-led organizations, whether formally or informally organized, are organizations where the majority of governance, leadership, staff, spokespeople, membership and volunteers reflect and represent the experiences, perspectives and voices of their constituencies and who have transparent mechanisms of accountability to their constituencies.
+Laws and regulations may influence whether or not different groups can form legal entities (e.g. association, company, nongovernmental organization, other legally registered entity) and the ease with which these entities can operate, provide health-services, meet reporting requirements, and so on.

+The response options in Q138 relate to laws and policies that determine what types of entity can legally register.
+In some countries, key population-led organizations may be prevented from registering due to the existence of laws criminalizing key populations.